HaSon00/IS340/README.md

 - First Milestone:
   - Be able to add, edit, and delete a contact
   - additional buttons, view and reset are also added

+- Second Milestone:
+  - Added the clear all button to erase all current contact information from the ListBox